mjendrusch/nimna/index.md

 Currently, the following things are available with the high level interface:

   * Folding:
-    * Partition function folding for one or more molecules.
+    * Partition function folding for one or more molecules, as well as alignments.
-    * Minimum free energy folding for one or more molecules.
+    * Minimum free energy folding for one or more molecules, as well as alignments.
+    * Minimum free energy folding with a sliding window.
     * Centroid structure folding for one or more molecules.
+    * 2DFold (MFE and partition function).
+    * Maximum expected accuracy folding.
+    * Generation of suboptimal structures and energies.
   * Constraints:
     * Hard constraints are fully supported.
     * Soft constraints are fully supported.
-    * Structured ligand binding constraints are fully supported.
+    * Structured and unstructured ligand binding constraints are fully supported.
   * Model Details:
     * Updating of model details associated with a molecule.
     * Generating MFE and PF parameters from model details.